equeim/tremotesf2/README.md

   2. Clang 17 with libstdc++ 13
   3. Clang 17 with libc++ 17
 - CMake 3.25 or newer
-- Qt 6.6 or newer or 5.15 (Core, Network, Gui, Widgets modules)
+- Qt 6.6 or newer (Core, Network, Gui, Widgets modules)
 - fmt 9.1 or newer
-- KWidgetsAddons 5.103 or newer
+- KWidgetsAddons 6.6 or newer
 - libpsl 0.21.2 or newer
 - cxxopts 3.1.1 or newer
 - Qt Test module (for tests only)